Scusset Beach: A Cape Cod Treasure

 Even though it was a beautiful 60 degree day, the windy weather made it feel much cooler!
 Walking along the beach we were absolutely freezing, however, the scenery was stunning and we ended up finding a nice selection of Sea Glass.
 In fact, we found our first perfectly rounded jewelry grade piece to add to our collection.
 We also found a piece of rare cobalt blue (which derive from early 1900’s Milk of Magnesia bottles) and a really cool piece of glass from an old Coke bottle.
 Take a look at our collection below!

 The best time to search for Sea Glass is low tide, preferably the first of the day.
-I recommend getting to the beach early before all the glass is picked over by other people.
+I recommend arriving at the beach early before all the glass is picked over by other people.
 Ideally, after a storm is your best chance for collecting.

 I imagine Scusset Beach would also be beautiful to visit during the summer months.
 The sand is smooth and the water especially clear for a New England beach.
-The beach is very long and wide so it won’t get overly crowded as there are plenty of places to spread out.
+The beach is very long (1.5 miles) and wide so crowds are not a big problem.
+Also, there are plenty of places to spread out.
 You will notice more of a secluded feel than other Massachusetts beaches, which depending on your preference, can be a plus or minus.
 I prefer the laid back, quietness of the beach over a noisy, overpopulated beach.
 Scusset would be an ideal beach to take a summer stroll or even jog and while watching a gorgeous Cape Cod sunrise.

 Wear warm clothes if searching for Sea Glass during the cool spring/fall months.
 Even if it is warm outside, the temps get very, very cold near the water.
 Plus, it can get extremely windy!